Baby Boomers vs Gen X: How They Approach Retirement Differently

 Gen Xers take a more conservative approach to retirement than baby boomers

 Whoever said you get more conservative as you get older hasn’t been hanging out with baby boomers.
-When it comes to investing and spending, it is the Gen Xers who are being more cautious and conservative, even if they take a more self-directed approach to retirement investing and saving.
+When it comes to investing and spending, it's the Gen Xers who are being more cautious and conservative, even if they take a more self-directed approach to retirement investing and saving.

 Boomers, on the other hand, are not conservative, at least when it comes to spending, says Nofzinger.
-That’s particularly true of the ones that have been invested over the past ten to fifteen years.
-“Everything worked out for them,” he says, noting many of the financial projections turned out to be wrong.
+That’s particularly true of the ones who have been invested in the past 10 to 15 years.
+“Everything worked out for them,” he says, noting many financial projections turned out to be wrong.

 What baby boomers and Gen X agree on when it comes to retirement